 The company cannot assume that these individuals would accept emails from anyone else as well.
-After the establishment of GDPR, the companies can use these contact details only after the customer has consented in a ‘freely given, specific, informed, and unambiguous’ manner to utilize their data for other purposes.
+After the establishment of GDPR, the companies can use these contact details only after the customer has consented in a ‘freely given, specific, informed, and unambiguous manner to utilize their data for other purposes.

 This means that customers will need to confirm physically, that they have no objection.
-Companies will need to seek permissions from customers, and not assume that it is ok to contact them.
-This will change the current scenario where a pre-ticked box that shows up to receive promotional material.
+Companies will need to seek permission from customers, and not assume that it is ok to contact them.
+This will change the current scenario where a pre-ticked box shows up to receive promotional material.
 Opt-ins will need to be deliberate choices, without any ambiguity.

 Say for example, that while filling in their details on a registration page of a website, the company is not allowed to assume that the customer has given his consent to use his details for sending discount offers.
-Instead, the customer should deliberately fill their details before the company can contact them after the conclusion of the current transaction.
+Instead, the customer should deliberately fill in their details before the company can contact them after the conclusion of the current transaction.

 “Refer a friend” schemes require a customer to enter a reference’s emails to obtain some incentive from a company like a discount coupon or reward points etc. For the promotion to be successful, the company needs to send an automated email to the said reference.
 In this case, explicit consent cannot be gained before the referred person is contacted.
 To stay compliant with GDPR, data can neither be stored nor processed.

-In short, a company cannot send any marketing related communication to the referee’s email address.
+In short, a company cannot send any marketing-related communication to the referee’s email address.

 2. Data Access

 There is a relatively new term that the discussion around GDPR has made popular.
 “The Right to be Forgotten” is one of the more talked about ruling that the EU Justice Court history has had.
 This right means people can have outdated and inaccurate personal data removed from the database of a website.
-Google is a prominent example for a demonstration of this ruling.
+Google is a prominent example of a demonstration of this ruling.
 Google had to remove several pages from search engine results to stay compliant with the ruling.

 GDPR in line with this ruling, empowers individuals to have control over the usage of their data and allows them the ability to access and completely remove it, under the Right to be Forgotten.